-Every breathtaking summer holiday must consist of at least 2 things: the smell of pine and the sensation of the wave crashing on your feet.
-One of the most beautiful contrasts of green and blue in Greece but also a flagship destination of Greek tourism, which is constantly renewed without losing its identity, Halkidiki is a unique holiday destination that fits many different styles and budgets.
+Every breathtaking summer trip must consist of at least 2 things: the smell of pine and the sensation of the wave crashing on your feet.
+Here is a travel guide that will give you both.

 Table of Contents